Attendance – Universal

 Take an active role in helping your peers to understand the importance of good attendance.

-Share when you have a concern.
+Share with school staff when you have a concern.

 Ensure students attend school regularly and are on time.